Change Your Image

 Logan Lucky (2017)

 I recently saw Logan Lucky in theaters, and to tell you the truth I was quite pleased to see this movie.
-It is a very colorful film, with a vibrant color palette and also a very direct film in what it is proposed.
-It is a heist movie, it does not try to invent the wheel, but it is a very well executed film, proof of the experience of the director, in this genre.
+It is a very colorful film, with a very good and nice cinematography and also a very direct film in what it is proposed.
+It is a heist movie, it does not try to invent the wheel, but It's a nice movie because of the experience of the director, in this genre.
+But at the end of the day it could have been so much better.
+Clearly a waste.

 Much better, nowadays, compared to the extravaganza of Hollywood, where often the biggest and most exaggerated, it is never the best.